 TINICUM AQUEDUCT AREA (MILE 37): The towpath at the Tinicum Aqueduct is currently closed 24/7 for visitor safety.
 This closure is due to the ongoing repair project at the aqueduct, and is expected to last through the end of July, or until the repair project has completed.
 This section of the trail will NOT be open weekends.
 Please reference the park map and plan ahead, as there is no safe detour route.

-TRAIL CLOSURE: The towpath will be closed in the area of I-95/I-295, Scudder Falls Bridge, from November 27, 2018 to December 18, 2018.
-The closure will be in effect Monday through Friday during this time period with the towpath open on weekends.
+INTERMITTENT TRAIL CLOSURE: The towpath may be closed in the area of I-95/I-295, Scudder Falls Bridge, intermittently through November 2019.
+Closures will be short term (1-2 days) and occur only Monday through Friday between about 6am-5pm; the towpath will be open on weekends.
 The Delaware River Joint Toll Bridge Commission (DRJTBC) will be performing work on the I-95/I-295 bridge over the canal and/or conducting work on the new bridge overhead during these closures.
 For additional information please visit the DRJTBC website at www.drjtbc.org/project/scudder-falls or you can contact the park office at 610-982-5560.

 Warning: The spotted lanternfly has invaded our area.
 This invasive insect could cause serious harm to Pennsylvania’s resources, businesses, and economy.
 LOOK BEFORE YOU LEAVE!
 Help us stop the spread of these unwelcome hitchhikers.
 Inspect your vehicle, camper, tent, gear, etc. before you leave the park and destroy any lanternflies you find.
 For more information, visit the Penn State Extension’s Spotted Lanternfly website.